KorvinM/gawp-theme/README.md

 The Gulp build process is based on a [tutorial by Craig Buckler](https://www.sitepoint.com/fast-gulp-wordpress-theme-development-workflow/), updated for Gulp 4.

-Gawp compiles css from SASS and PostCss, and bundles JavaScript.
-It’s quite minimalist, with no transpiling or linting of JavaScript.
+Gawp compiles css from SASS and PostCss, and bundles JavaScript, minifying those assets.
+It’s quite minimalist, with no transpiling or linting.
-It does however minify the bundled JS and compiled CSS.

 ## How To Use